Samsung Galaxy S5 Active breaks cover in full gallery

 Famed gadget leaker @evleaks posted a new gallery full of images for the as-yet unannounced Samsung Galaxy S5 Active, which appears to be a variant of this year's Galaxy S5 with additional protection for owners who spend more time outdoors.

-The gallery of seven images reveal just about everything a potential buyer would want to know about the Galaxy S5 Active, right down US carrier AT&T branding, which seemingly confirms that it will be a launch partner for the device in the States.
+The gallery of seven images reveal just about everything a potential buyer would want to know about the Galaxy S5 Active, right down to the familiar AT&T branding which seemingly confirms the second-place US carrier will be a launch partner for the device.

 If this all sounds familiar, it's because Samsung has pretty much ripped a page right out of the Korean manufacturer's own 2013 playbook, which saw the more rugged Galaxy S4 Active follow closely on the heels of last year's flagship model.

-Note: Update: Aaand the Galaxy S5 Active is official.